Timxuhj/ReactChatApps/README.md

 # React Chat Apps
-A chat demo of building a cross-platform application using the `React Desktop Apps` template from the ServiceStackVS extension.
+A chat demo of building a React application to target multiple platforms using the `React Desktop Apps` template from the ServiceStackVS extension.
 In this demo we've ported the [Chat-React demo application](https://github.com/ServiceStackApps/Chat-React) to the React Desktop Apps template to take advantage of [CefSharp](https://github.com/cefsharp/CefSharp) to help build a more native feeling applications using great tools and frameworks from the web!

+This application can be deployed in multiple contexts from the same solution.

+- Web
+- Console (cross-platform)
+- Windows (CefSharp.WinForms application)

 ![WinForms application with loading splash screen](https://github.com/ServiceStack/Assets/raw/master/img/livedemos/react-desktop-apps/react-desktop-apps-winforms.gif)